nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Alright.
 I gotta refresh this again.
 So Alright.
 For a second.
 Okay.

-Kahir, you're up.
+Cahir, you're up.
 I'm in the last time.
 Hello?
 Oh, hello.
 Cut.

 We've been trying to contact you about your car insurance.
 Warranty?
 Right.
 Not on.
 Internet's doing crazy things.